jhrush/College-Class-Organizer/README.md

 It is being hosted via AWS Elastic Beanstalk.
 The url to view the frontend is <a href="http://coursedisplay-dev.us-west-2.elasticbeanstalk.com/">here at this link.</a>
 </p>
 <p>
 Development for our database has begun and it is being hosted via AWS.
-We need to work on web integration.
+Although, we need to work on its web integration.
 </p>